JacksonGoulden/chatGPT-API/README.md

 ![Siri shortcut app](./Readme-Images/Siri-Shortcut.PNG)

-Open the iOS shortcut app.
+1. Open the iOS shortcut app.
-Tap the "+" button in the top right corner.
+2. Tap the "+" button in the top right corner.
-Tap "Add Action".
+3. Tap "Add Action".
-Search for "Ask for" and under "Scripting" tap "Ask for Input".
+4. Search for "Ask for" and under `Scripting` tap `Ask for Input`.

-Add the following confiuration to the shortcut
+5. Under `Prompt` enter whatever you would like Siri to say when the shortcut is triggered. eg "What would you like to ask chatGPT"
+6. Add a new action.
+In the search bar at the bottom of the screen search for "Url".
+Select `Url` under the `Web` section.
+7. Under `Url` enter the API Gateway endpoint that was outputted when the AWS resources were created.
+For example `https://5jsydgfs.execute-api.ap-southeast-2.amazonaws.com/dev`
+8. Add a new action.
+Under the `Web` section select `Get Contents of Url`.
+9. Ensure that the variable after "Get contents of" is `Provided Input`.
+10. Expand the `Get Contents of Url` action with the `>` icon.
+11. Expand the `Headers` section.
+Add a new header.
+- The header key is `gpt-phrase`
+- The value is the variable `Provided Input`.
+The variable is selected at the to of the keyboard.
+12. Add a new action.
+Under the `Documents` section select `Get Text From Input`.
+13. Add a new action.
+Under the `Documents` section select `Show Result`.

+The shortcut app is now complete.
+To test it, trigger the shortcut app through Siri. eg "Hey Siri, start chatGPT".
+Siri will ask for a phrase to send to chatGPT.
+Say a phrase and Siri will read out chatGPT's response.

+# __Limitations__

+Siri will time out after 30 seconds.
+This means that if the response from chatGPT takes longer than 30 seconds, the shortcut will stop and the response will not be read out.